zkCollective/zk-Harness/INSTALL.md

 ### Circom

-Install Circom compiler following the instructions here: https://docs.circom.io/getting-started/installation/#installing-dependencies
+Install Circom compiler following the instructions here: https://docs.circom.io/getting-started/installation/#installing-dependencies.
+You also need to install [jq](https://jqlang.github.io/jq/).

+To install `jq` you can use `brew`, `apt`, or `yum`.

 * Using SNARKJS